-However, the best release out there in any format is easily the Camera Obscura edition, a Blu-ray housing the uncensored feature film with some extras and a second DVD with additional featurettes.
+In 2016, Camera Obscura became the first label to give this film the HD treatment with a new 2K scan; the package features a Blu-ray housing the uncensored feature film with some extras and a second DVD with additional featurettes.
 The transfer looks superb, up there with the label's best and sporting a nicely rich, organic appearance from start to finish.
 It's worth pointing out that the transfer comes from the original Italian negative, which means the opening and closing credits have a different (and superior) font compared to the version most English-speaking viewers are used to seeing.
-Italian, English, and German audio options are presented in DTS-HD 2.0 mono with optional English or German subtitles; all of them were dubbed, with the English track matching lip movements more frequently than the others.
+Italian, English, and German audio options are presented in DTS-HD 2.0 mono with optional English or German subtitles; all of them were dubbed, with the English track matching lip movements in some scenes and the Italian faring better in others.
 Try them all out (even Adorf is dubbed in the German one) and see which one you prefer, but many viewers will probably want to stick with the English one they know and love.